 There are management games about buildings, and then there are management games about people.
 RimWorld, for all the bird’s-eye perspective and homespun wooden structures, is very much about people.
 The survivors of a crash-landing on an unknown world, to be specific, trying to survive and then thrive in a hostile place.
 But the heart of the game is their AI-driven personalities, their preferences, limitations, specialities, fears, hobbies and relationships with each other.
 If you don’t pay heed to these, the beasts outside are the least of your problems.
 Each colonist has their own mind, and you will have to learn it well.

-And those crises do extend to building and farming too – look out for exploding power cells, crop blights and vomiting chickens amongst the many, many ways your colony might be laid suddenly low.
+Personality even comes into play with your choice of ‘storyteller’, a sort of AI dungeon master who controls the pace and nature of the disasters you face, and those crises do extend to building and farming too – look out for exploding power cells, crop blights and vomiting chickens amongst the many, many ways your colony might be laid suddenly low.
 There is an ultimate objective – escape – but the genius of RimWorld’s genius is how free-rolling and wildly unpredictable it is, and how it quietly writes a new story for you every time you play.
 Together, they cement its place as the best management game you can play today on PC.